-The Rune Converter transforms Roman alphabet, as used in modern English, into four systems of Germanic runic writing: Elder Futhark, Long Branch Younger Futhark, Short Twig Younger Futhark and staveless runes (note that it does not translate the words themselves, it only converts letters into runes).
+The Rune Converter transforms Roman alphabet, as used in modern English, into five systems of Germanic runic writing: Elder Futhark, Anglo-Saxon runes, Long Branch Younger Futhark, Short Twig Younger Futhark and staveless runes (note that it does not translate the words themselves, it only converts letters into runes).
 A possibility to choose between these allows to establish a connection with a certain bloodline, tradition or historical period: for instance, if one wishes to emphasize the Viking connection, why use the Elder Futhark, if Vikings did not use it?
 One should choose between one of the Younger Futhark options instead.

 Note that the present converter works with modern English only.
 Letters with Old Norse (or any other) diacritics won’t be converted into runes.

 What Types of Runes Are Supported?